Lymphopoiesis: Labeling lymphopoiesis

 HSCs are technically described as: lacking FMS-like tyrosine kinase 3 (Flt3) and lacking the markers specific to discrete lymphoid lineages (Lin) but expressing high levels of Sca1 and c-kit; HSC also express CD44, low levels of Thy1.1 (CD90), but no IL-7Ra or CD27.

 This is called the (surface) phenotype of an HSC.
 It can be expressed as a set (Lin2, Sca1high, c-kit high, CD44+, Thy1.1low, CD27 2, and IL-7Ra2).
-This set is a ‘barcode’ for the HSC, akin to the barcode label attached to your chicken-wing plastic bag for checkout at a supermarket!
-Scientists use these barcodes to check, categorize and accumulate cells for many purposes often using laboratory methods such as cell flow cytometry.
+This set is a ‘barcode’ for the HSC, and is used to check, categorize and accumulate cells for many purposes often using laboratory methods such as cell flow cytometry.
 These barcodes partially define the modern meaning of phenotype for leukocytes.

 Progression of HSC differentiation and lineage commitment is indicated by changes in this phenotype.
 That is, as the cell changes, the markers will also change, and the barcode will change.